wakululuu/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the add worker feature behaves at each step after the user has launched the application.

 Step 1.
-The user executes the command `worker-add n/John hp/98765432 p/9.0 a/400 Scheduler Lane`. `AddressBookParser`
+The user executes the command `worker-add n/John hp/98765432 p/9.0 a/400 Scheduler Lane`. `McSchedulerParser`
 creates a `WorkerAddCommandParser` and calls the `WorkerAddCommandParser#parse()` method.

 Step 2.
 The fields `n/`, `hp/`, `p/`, and `a/` are parsed within `WorkerAddCommandParser#parse()` and an instance of